jseppi/angular-dropdowns/README.md

     // By default the 'text' property will be used as the display text in the dropdown entry.
     // All options that are not dividers must have a 'text' property.
-    // Or you can specify a different property name via the dropdown-item-label attribute.
+    // You can specify a different property name in place of 'text' via the dropdown-item-label attribute.
+    // A divider with a 'text' property will also be non-selectable.
     //
     // If an options object has an 'href' property set, then that dropdown entry
     //   will behave as a link and cannot be selected.
     $scope.ddSelectOptions = [
-        {
-            text: 'divider label',
-            divider: true
-        },
         {
             text: 'Option1',
             value: 'a value'